coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: @type is not an inductive type.

-     String and number notations can only be declared for inductive types with no arguments.
-Declare numeral notations for non-inductive types using :n:`@number_via`.
+     String and number notations can only be declared for inductive types.
+     Declare number notations for non-inductive types using :n:`@number_via`.

    .. exn:: Cannot interpret in @scope_name because @qualid could not be found in the current environment.